 - Make your text glow (and not just in the dark)!

-Through it, you will discover some of Word’s fancier “text-editing” features!
+You will discover some of Word’s fancier “text-editing” features through it!

-As this post illustrates, Microsoft Word is much more than a mere text-editing tool.
-There is a lot of emphasis on formatting, opening you up to a world of desktop publishing options that are compatible with Word files.
+As this post illustrates, Microsoft Word is much more than a text-editing tool.
+There is a lot of emphasis on formatting, opening you up to a world of desktop publishing options compatible with Word files.

 For instance, you could use Microsoft Word to draft an entire book, including a well-structured page layout design.
 You could also use it to create an online magazine or a blog.
 The makers correctly recognize that there’s plenty more you can do when you provide rich formatting features to the text-editing software.
 And we believe that Word provides this right!

-Here are some articles that will help you to get more detail about the Microsoft Word Features you Easy Working so just go through the link.
+Here are some articles that will help you to get more detail about the Microsoft Word Features you are Easy Working with, so go through the link.